Cessna 206

 Incidently, the 207 ZK-UBU in the photo above comes courtesy of Brian Grant at the School of Surveying at the University of Otago in Dunedin, New Zealand.
 We've asked Brian to give us some history of his airplane to personalize the photo a bit and will post his response once we hear back from him.

-Alaskan pilot, Patrick Pragman, felt the 207 was a good choice for best bush plane (some of the time), "In terms of performance probably a cub, in terms of practicality probably a 207.
+Alaskan pilot, Patrick Pragman, felt the 207 was a good choice for best bush plane (some of the time), "In terms of performance probably a Cub, in terms of practicality probably a 207.
 207s are everywhere in west alaska, and can carry a hell of a load.
 I'd definitely say that there are more than "a few" of them flying for "commuter" operators.
-They are ubiquitous in Bethel, and I fly them in kodiak.
+They are ubiquitous in Bethel, and I fly them in Kodiak.
 They show up in Kotz, and on the north slope.
 Hell, they're even in Juneau."

 Do you agree?
 Rant and rave about your favorite bush plane here.